 That gullibility multiplies significantly when the event being portrayed includes something that appears supernatural or “magical” in nature.
-Deep down, many people still want to believe in the magic — and when they are presented with the opportunity to believe again, they jump all over it.
+Deep down, many people still want to believe in magic — and when they are presented with the opportunity to believe again, they jump all over it.

 How Does Ask Peter Work?
 The Believer Perspective

-First, I’m going to show you how the website works for the person off of the street who knows nothing about the inner workings of the Ask Peter.
+First, I’m going to show you how the website works for the person off of the street who knows nothing about the inner workings of Ask Peter.
 When you first arrive at the website, you’ll see a very simple web form.

-Tired?
-But he’s nothing more than electronic wizardry!
+What’s up with that?
 Ah, but it’s all part of the show, folks.
 The magic really happens when you bring in a second person who knows Peter’s terrible secret (after reading this article, that will be you!)
 The second person needs to type in the petition and question for you, and then you’ll get the answer — which is usually remarkably accurate.

-Welcome To The Secret Society Of Ask Peter
+Welcome to the Secret Society of Ask Peter

 If you’ve read this far, then you feel prepared for the secret knowledge of how Ask Peter works.
 Let’s take a closer look.